Table of Contents

 Moreover, if you need any additional guidance.
 Check out their Documentation.

-Both have Installing documentation on their website that covers things from basic to advance.
+Both have Installed documentation on their website that covers things from basic to advance.

 Or you can also run Linux on windows.